-MLKDC is committed to ensuring that sustainable development becomes an integral part of our business.
-Sustainability measures will include:
+MLKDC is committed to ensuring that sustainable development is an integral part of its business.
+Sustainability measures include:

-- Waste management reduction, recycling and re-use; - Sustainable drainage systems; and - Reducing our contribution to climate change in terms of energy consumption and related CO2 emissions.
+- Waste management increased emphasis on reduction, recycling and re-use; - Installation of sustainable drainage systems; and - Reducing our contribution to climate change in terms of energy consumption and related CO2 emissions.

-B. J. Gregory.
+B.J.
+Gregory.

-Dr Bryan Gregory Interim Chief Executive and Accounting Officer
+Dr Bryan Gregory Interim Chief Executive and Accounting Officer 21 September 2023